s1d6point7bugcrowd/ssrf-oob-poc/README.md

     Confirm the presence of OOB interaction vulnerabilities.
     Discover internal IP addresses and network configurations.
-    Potentially use the server as a pivot point for further attacks.
+    Potentially use the server as a pivot point for further testing.

 Disclaimer